 Philosophy and Rationale

-The approach to the course is one of co-production.
-Session outlines and materials will be prepared in advance, but the approach is a participatory one, encouraging the joint exploration of aspects of leadership and governance within the public space.
+The approach to the workshop is one of co-production, encouraging the joint exploration of aspects of leadership and governance within the public space.
 Relevant theories will be introduced but the emphasis will be on practice, on learning together and identifying ways forward to develop both self and the organisations we work in as we face the current challenges.

 Dr Joy Tweed

 Joy has spent over 15 years developing and running training and short courses in the health and public sector, most recently a leadership course for safeguarding professionals.
 Joy originally trained as a nurse before working in the voluntary sector and then gaining an MA in community development.

 With a strong interest in patient and public involvement, as well as all aspects of health and social care, Joy was a member of the Health Scrutiny Support Programme, Centre for Public Scrutiny (2004 – 2010), providing consultancy support to health overview and scrutiny committees.
 She then continued in a freelance capacity to offer training and support to organisations such as Healthwatch and CCGs.